saadqayyum-cyber/Ropstam-/Frontend/ropstam-frontend/README.md

 ## 4-
 There will be approve transction no matter upcoming transaction accepted or rejected.
 If you dont have enough ropstam token or you own hammer/openape(ONE) then error will be thrown on second transaction after approve.
 Approve callStatic was not simulating.

+## 5- Errors
+Known errors are handled and shown in alert box.
+Rest of which are vague can be seen in console